 Not being able to pay for food can be taxing on a family or individual.
 We provide food assistance for individuals, seniors and families to ensure no one goes hungry.

-We are working to end childhood hunger by ensuring that kids get food they need to grow up healthy.
+We are working to end childhood hunger by providing kids with the food they need to grow up healthy.
 Our program provides meals to kids when school is out at no cost to families.

 It takes a community to address the issues that plague those in need.
 We value collaboration with agencies and organizations in meeting that challege to bring real change into their lives.

 Our warehouse facility is our centralized Food Distribution Program and administrative offices.
 We process and distribute over 788,000 pounds of donated fresh, frozen, canned, and prepared food partnering with Feeding San Diego.
-Through our partnership with the Jacobs & Cushman San Diego Food Bank as a Produce Retribution Hub, we distributed over 134,000 pounds of produce to food bank partner agencies.
-East County agencies have the convenience of receiving food bank produce at our warehouse instead of the Food Bank’s Miramar facility.
-Heaven’s Windows also operates a Diaper Bank providing free diapers to families striving to make ends meet at the warehouse facility.
+Through our partnership with the Jacobs & Cushman San Diego Food Bank we receive and store USDA commodities for distribution at our Food Pantry.
+As SD Food Bank Produce Redistribution Hub, we distributed over 134,000 pounds of produce to food bank partner agencies.
+East County agencies have the convenience of receiving food bank produce at our warehouse closer to their location in East County.

 Our Food Pantry distributes the Emergency Food Assistance Program (EFAP) food commodities funded by the USDA and facilitated by Jacob & Cushman San Diego Food Bank.
 Commodities are distributed monthly, based upon family size and zip code.
-We collaborate with agencies that provide available resources such as healthcare, rental assistance, and homelessness services.
+Feeding San Diego provides opportunities to receive fresh grocery donations from local stores.
+We collaborate with agencies that provide available resources such as healthcare, rental assistance and homelessness services, etc.

 The Summer Food Service Program (SFSP) and the Child Adult Care Food Program/At Risk Sites (CACFP), was established by the USDA Food and Nutrition Service, to ensure that low income children continue to receive nutritious meals when school is not in session.
 Free meals that meet Federal nutrition guidelines are provided to all children at approved SFSP sites in areas with significant concentrations of low-income children.